Cellular and Molecular Neurobiology (CMN)

 Fifteen million people around the world suffer a stroke every year and less that 15% will ever be able to return back to normal life.
-Our goal is to generate scientific knowledge of the pathophysiology of neurovascular disorders and stroke; cerebral iron dysregulation in the ischemic or hemorrhagic stroke; and multimodal imaging of the pathophysiological hallmarks of the ischemic or haemorrhagic stroke.
+The group’s goal is to generate scientific knowledge of the pathophysiology of neurovascular disorders and stroke; cerebral iron dysregulation in the ischemic or hemorrhagic stroke; and multimodal imaging of the pathophysiological hallmarks of the ischemic or haemorrhagic stroke.
 This knowledge will enable the development of healthcare innovations in the fields of therapy, stratification/classification/predictive biomarkers, and machine/deep learning neurobehavioral assessment.
 These innovations are tested in proofs of concept in vitro/in silico or in in vivo preclinical models of stroke.

-The CMN Research Group promotes an ecosystem of interdisciplinary collaborations to generate new ideas addressed to protecting the brain against stroke.
+The CMN research group promotes an ecosystem of interdisciplinary collaborations to generate new ideas addressed to protecting the brain against stroke.
 These products of a CMN-developed first-in-class new generation of therapeutic approaches for stroke patients are under development to reduce mortality and provide a better quality of life for survivors.

 Research lines

-1. Novel glutamate-related targets for neuroprotection
+Novel glutamate-related targets for neuroprotection

 The study of the mechanisms driving excitotoxic neuronal death through NMDA-glutamate receptor signalling to find and test targets for neuroprotection.

-2. Ferroptosis in neuronal death and antiferroptotic neuroprotective compounds
+Ferroptosis in neuronal death and antiferroptotic neuroprotective compounds

 To understand ferroptosis in neuronal death in stroke and other brain diseases: finding new targets of intervention and new treatments.

-4. Discovery of new biomarkers to improve stroke treatment
+Discovery of new biomarkers to improve stroke treatment

 Discovery of new biochemical and bioimaging biomarkers useful to address point of care stroke type identification, stroke patient stratification, patient selection for treatment allocation and/or outcome prediction.

-5. Computational biology: machine/deep learning assessment of behaviour in in vivo stroke models
+Computational biology: machine/deep learning assessment of behaviour in in vivo stroke models

 Innovative BIomarkers to DIagnose Ischemic stroke: the bet on miRNAs in extracellular vesicles in humanized swine models (IBIDI-Stroke)